 Why there aren’t more velomobiles

 Considering the advantages, it might seem strange that there aren’t more velomobiles.
-In most places they are a very rare sight.
+In most places, they are a very rare sight.
+Some would even say that not a lot of new velomobiles produced now.
+Riders definitely feel comfortable in them, it is just that the idea seems outdated to most of the manufacturers.

 The reasons velomobiles are so rare are:

-- Velomobiles are rather big and take up a lot of space on the bike lanes.
+- Velomobiles are rather big and take up a lot of space on the bike lanes (Some even call them bulky items now).
 They are therefore rather unpractical in the cities and best used if you are going long distances outside cities with lots of traffic and narrow bike lanes.

 - Another problem is the price.
 Velomobiles are rare and there aren’t any companies that mass-produce lots of these bikes.
 Even the cheapest models cost around $5,000 USD – or around 6 times as much as a nice normal bike.